BrewTroller/BrewTroller-Official/README.md

     OT_EX1_SINGLEVESSEL    --> EX1 Single Vessel
     OT_EX1_STEAMPWM        --> EX1 Steam or PWM Pump
 If no board option is specified DX1 HERMS is built by default.

+Available AVR_MCU options are:
+    atmega1284p
+    atmega644p
+If no AVR_MCU option is specified atmega1284p is used by default.

 Uploading
 -----